sandeep9094/AndroidUtils/roomDatabase/README.md

 -    Convenience annotations that minimize repetitive and error-prone boilerplate code.
  -   Streamlined database migration paths.

+Add depedency in build.gradle(app)
+NOTE: Use kapt instead of annotationProcessor in compiler dependency of room-compiler
 ```sh
 plugins {
     id 'kotlin-kapt'